drummer1992/JS-Code-Runner/docs/Troubleshooting.md

 The log messages may contain an errors raised during Business logic execution and this information may help you to fix them

-If you see that some the Business Logic execution was interrupted (for example, you see some `console.log` messages but don't see the others), that means that you have some undeclared asynchronous IO operations which were interrupted by the CodeRunner due to unawareness of them.
+If you see that the Business Logic execution was interrupted (for example, you see some of the `console.log` messages, but don't see the others), that means that you have some __undeclared__ asynchronous IO operations, which were interrupted by the CodeRunner due to its unawareness of them.

 Such business logic method must return a Promise to the CodeRunner which should be resolved only when all asynchronous jobs are finished

 This is explained in the [Sync vs Async Article](https://backendless.com/documentation/business-logic/js/bl_sync_vs_async_code.htm)